Magkaribal: Production

 The show is set the fashion world and includes costuming and cameo appearances by local designers.
 According to several executives behind the show's production, the series was originally planned to stage the comeback of actress Donna Cruz.
 During the course of pre-production, Cruz was to play Angela Abella/Gelai Agustin, and Angel Aquino was initially considered to portray the role of Anna Abella/Victoria Valera.
 Christopher de Leon was also tapped to play the role of Manuel, and Cherie Gil was shortlisted as Vera Cruz.
 The series also included Derek Ramsay as Louie, Enchong Dee as Caloy, and Erich Gonzales as Chloe.
 After Cruz backed out due to her commitments in Cebu where she permanently resides, ABS-CBN tapped real-life sisters Gretchen Barretto and Claudine Barretto for the roles of Anna/Victoria and Angela/Gelai respectively.
 After the latter's transfer to GMA Network along with actors de Leon and Gil, the production was again delayed.
 It was only until Bea Alonzo's casting as Angela Abella/Gelai Agustin that the series continued to develop, with Barretto retaining the role as Anna/Victoria, and Aquino this time playing the role of Vera.
 Mark Gil took the role of Manuel in the final casting of characters.
 A young Kathryn Bernardo would be cast in the role of a young Anna/Vera, which she did she simultaneously with GMA Network series Endless Love wherein she played the role of young Jenny.
 Following her performance in Magkaribal, she went on to be cast as Mara in the Mara Clara remake.

+Reruns

+It aired reruns on Jeepney TV from January 6 to April 17, 2014; from April 6 to May 21, 2015; from September 4 to October 13, 2017; from April 21 to August 4, 2019; from December 26, 2022 to March 3, 2023; and from October 28 to December 27, 2024 (also aired on ALLTV).